jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ## Why Would I Want To?

 The main reasons for wanting to create new functions is to extend functionality.
 Technically, the XML Macro functions are just a shorthand to existing expressions (although this is still a very powerful ability) - you cannot make Alteryx do anything fundamentally new using this method.
-The C++ coded functions however allow you to do anything you like within a function (assuming your C++ is up to it!).
+The C++ coded functions, however, allow you to do anything you like within a function (assuming your C++ is up to it!).

 They remove a lot of the limitations that the XML functions have.
 It is straight forward to take a variable amount of inputs and handle appropriately.
 You can deal with invalid inputs gracefully and return errors (with hopefully helpful messages) back to the end user.